projectchrono/chrono-website/news/index.md

 	<p>18 July 2012 -- PyChrono::Engine v.1.6.0</p>
 	<a class="media-left" href="#"> <img src="/images/news/Python_icon.png" style="width=100px"> </a>
-	<div class="media-body"> The beta release of [[Python_scripting  -- PyChrono::Engine]] has been released.
-An installer if freely available at the [[Download]] page.
-The PyChrono::Engine is a set of Python modules that install over your Python environment, and allow to use Chrono::Engine v.1.6.0 via the Python programming language, without the need of using C++.
+	<div class="media-body"> The beta release of Python_scripting  -- Chrono::PyEngine has been released.
+An installer if freely available at the Download page.
+The Chrono::PyEngine is a set of Python modules that install over your Python environment, and allow to use Chrono::Engine v.1.6.0 via the Python programming language, without the need of using C++.
 	</div>
 </div>
 <div class = "well">